-■ The new "Open and Transparent Contracts" portal makes public and accessible all the information on the management of contracts and subcontracts outsourced by the company, in the pursuit of ever-greater clarity towards citizens.
-Navigating on this portal provides access to information on the number and detail of contracts that Poste Italiane has entered into with its suppliers: their cost, duration, market sector, tender procedure, name, and the geographical position of the successful tenderer and sub-contractors3.
+- Web access to an "Identity Check" for reporting information and relevant news in order to prevent and repress fraud and any other unlawful acts of an economic or financial nature; - Access to its own contract monitoring IT platform. - The launch, again in 2017, of the new "Open and Transparent Contracts" portal makes public and accessible all the information on the management of contracts and subcontracts outsourced by the company, in the pursuit of ever-greater clarity towards citizens.
+Navigating on this portal provides access to information on the number and detail of contracts that Poste Italiane has entered into with its suppliers: their cost, duration, market sector, tender procedure, name, and the geographical position of the successful tenderer and sub-contractors3;